We offer great support to our international students to help you get here, get started and enjoy your experience at USC.

 Applicants must be under 30 years of age and will be allowed to study full-time or part-time for up to four months (one semester or trimester).

 If you enter Australia on this type of visa and intend to study for longer than four months, you will need to apply for a Student visa.

-For more information visit the website of the Department of Immigration and Border Protection.
+For more information visit the website of the Department of Home Affairs.

 Visa Entitlement Verification Online (VEVO) allows visa holders to check visa details and entitlements and to check on the progress of visa applications.

 VEVO is a free, online service, available 24 hours a day, 7 days a week that means you no longer need a visa label in your passport.

 The Temporary Graduate visa (subclass 485) allows graduates to work in Australia temporarily after they finish their studies.
 You can find more information about this on the DOHA website.

 * For PDF documents you must have the free Adobe Acrobat Reader, which can be downloaded from the Adobe Download page.